BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-12-03-Semester-Review.md

 observation satellites, remote sensing image processing, machine learning algorithms, APIs and the advent of big data analytics and unstructured data.

+**Then we'll have class review!**

 Then, we'll have a lively review of the semester.
 If a team can't make it for the final presentations, this is an alternative date.
 Teams on deck so far:

-- EKG
 - EDAM
-- Maybe CEGA-trace
+- CEGA-trace
+- The Carpool Project